Blue Eyed (Imperial) Shag - Phalacrocorax atriceps

 Likewise the aptly named Shagnasty Island just off Signy Island in the South Orkneys is home to a large monoculture of these birds, and a very loud and smelly place it is too! there are lots of shags there and it's quite a nasty place to visit.
 When I worked at the scientific station on Signy, one of our number used to visit there on a regular basis, he had a set of outer clothes for the purpose that were kept outside of the base buildings, he put them on when leaving and took them off when he arrived back, you could still smell when he'd been recently though.

-Like many types of penguins these shags are adept and compulsive thieves stealing the unguarded nest material from any neighbouring nests if at all possible.
+In a similar manner to many types of penguins these shags are also adept and compulsive thieves stealing the unguarded nest material from any neighbouring nests if at all possible.
 A habit that contributes to a raucous and very lively colony.